squirmy/nixos-config/readme.md

 One thing is for sure, creating your own flake is personal, as each of the above configurations were differently structured.
 This configuration is no different.

-It's based heavily on srid's [nixos-config](https://github.com/srid/nixos-config).
-Without his [nixos-flake](https://github.com/srid/nixos-flake) module, modularizing the configuration would not have been as clean in this project.

 ## Getting Started

 ### Install pre-requisites: